BlueQuartzSoftware/simplnx/wrapping/python/docs/source/DataObjects.rst

 The DataStore is the C++ object that actually allocates the memory necessary to store data in complex/DREAM3D.
 The Python API is intentially limited to getting a Numpy.View() so that python developers can have a consistent well known interace to the DataArray_.
-The programmer will never need to create from scratch a DataStore object.
-They should be fetched from a created DataArray_
+The programmer will never need to create from scratch a **DataStore** object.
+They should be fetched from a created DataArray_ by executing the :ref:`Create Data Array <CreateDataArray>` filter.

 .. code:: python